konsumer/jstinder/README.md

 ```

-If you are not using browserify/webpack/etc, you can add a script-tag pointing to the file in `dist/` and leave off the require.
+If you are not using browserify/webpack/etc, you can add a script-tag pointing to the file `dist/tinderjs.min.js` and leave off the require.

 ## api